lemduc/CSCI599-TransformMusicProject/README.md

 ### 3.1.
 Varying the chord representation.
-In this section, we show the results with the 2 types of chord representation: common name and simple name.
-The simple name is a more compact representation.
-Multiple chords with different common names can have the same simple name.
+In this section, we show the results with the 2 types of chord representation: common name and compact name.
+The compact name is a compact representation of common name.
+Multiple chords with different common names can have the same compact name.

 - Compact chord representation: The bleu and perplexity are as followings